andrybicio/supabase-multiple-self-hosting/README.md

 - **I HAVE NOT TOUCHED ANYTHING in the dev folder and docker-compose.s3.yml file.**

-## Some comments for further development
+## Some other comments for further development

 ### 🧩 Problem Overview